aoyin1106/VG101/Assignment 2/README.txt

 (1)Iteration
 Input format:
-    A function, an interval, a precision
+    A function, an interval, a precision.
 Output format:
     A root of the function which satisfies the precision in the interval.